 “I….uh….well I don’t think she can play today, Bud…” I started.
 Did I think slowing down my words would make it easier for him to understand?

 Ignoring me, he turned to her.
 “Grandma Ann, do you want to take a turn?”

 In our wide-eyed silence and uncertainty about what to do to make this better for him, Mom moved her hand.
 Maybe an inch.

 “You need some help?”
 Patrick asked.
 “Here,” he said reaching for her hand.
 “I’ll help you.”

-Picking up her hand again, he moved on to another card giving her the patient attention she’d always given him.
+The journey of their hands continued as he moved on to another card giving her the patient attention she’d always given him.

 I wished I could see my mom the way he did.
 Simple.
 Loved.
 Grandma.
 He didn’t see her fading memory and inability to do the things she had once done with him.
 He met her where she was.

 Weeks later, on another visit, I asked him to pick something off the shelf for us to do.
 He returned to the table with the game of Life and started pulling the pieces out of the box.

 I was beside myself.
 Here was my mother in the process of dying and he’d chosen the game of Life?